suneeta-mall/suneeta-mall.github.io/docs/poems/one-bright-dawn.md

 <div style="text-align: center; margin: 2em 0; font-family: 'Georgia', serif;">

 <div style="margin: 1.5em 0; line-height: 1.8;">
-The bell has rung, filling me in with a flawless zing,
+The bell has rung, filling me in with a flawless zing,<br>
-A bell, that sings, mystic rings,
+A bell, that sings, mystic rings,<br>
-Of twitter and chime,
+Of twitter and chime,<br>
 In perfect rhyme,
 </div>

 <div style="margin: 1.5em 0; line-height: 1.8;">
-The gust of breeze, in its gentle feel,
+The gust of breeze, in its gentle feel,<br>
-Touched me deep, inside within,
+Touched me deep, inside within,<br>
-Soft and sweet, lukewarm feel,
+Soft and sweet, lukewarm feel,<br>
 Perfect pamper, as I feel,
 </div>

 <div style="margin: 1.5em 0; line-height: 1.8;">
-The bright shining dawn rays,
+The bright shining dawn rays,<br>
-Dancing at my door ways,
+Dancing at my door ways,<br>
-Winking, smiling, teasing, luring,
+Winking, smiling, teasing, luring,<br>
 In all its magnanimous ways,
 </div>

 <div style="margin: 1.5em 0; line-height: 1.8;">
-And that's when I open my eyes,
+And that's when I open my eyes,<br>
-Welcoming new days, arms open wide,
+Welcoming new days, arms open wide,<br>
-Governed by the aura, defined by the angles of time,
+Governed by the aura, defined by the angles of time,<br>
 With hopes high mountains, in energy of fountains,
 </div>